Share your opinions with us so we can make your EHU experience better.

 Students have the opportunity to join the University’s Student Voice Community and provide feedback on a range of topics throughout the year, via various activities including snap polls, surveys and focus groups and more.Register for the Student Voice Community

-The Student Experience Team (who manage the panel) communicate key findings and action taken, via the Your Voice Counts webpages, email and/or promotion around campus.
+The Student Insights Team (who manage the panel) communicate key findings and action taken, via the Your Voice Counts webpages, email and/or promotion around campus.

 Through our anonymous online suggestion box ‘Have Your Say’, you can tell us how we can make your student experience better, let us know what’s working well or how we could improve.
 There are also suggestion boxes around campus so you can have your say at any time.